Passenger Rights During a Vehicle Search

 Additional Considerations and Reminders

 It’s essential to remember that some states have stop-and-identify laws, which may require you to provide identification even if you’re not under arrest.
-Additionally, the police may be able to search your car if they have a reasonable suspicion that it contains evidence of a crime.
+Additionally, the police may be able to search your car if they have probable cause to believe it contains evidence of a crime.

 The right to be free from unreasonable searches and seizures is a fundamental aspect of our Constitution.
 By knowing your rights and asserting them in a respectful and calm manner, you can help protect yourself and your community.